 National Health IT Week is a wonderful opportunity to consider the many ways that technology and data have made an impact on the health and healthcare around the globe.
-While there is still so much work to do to make technology in healthcare the seamless system we desire, I think we need to reflect on how far we have come.
-I offer a more personal recollection on the evolution of health informatics.
+While there is still so much work to do to make technology in healthcare the seamless system we desire, we should reflect on how far we have come.
+Here is a more personal recollection on the evolution of health informatics from former Program Director Megan Landry.

 Transition from paper to digital